 Non-Spanish-speakers should be aware that Uber drivers in Mexico may still have some questions for you.
 Perhaps they’ll ask if the radio station is okay or if you want air conditioning.
 Sometimes the driver asks if he should follow the route on the app or if you have a preferred direction.
 (We default to the app for simplicity).

 There’s no need to download a separate app to use Uber in Mexico.
 Use the same app you use at home.
-Just ensure you’re able to access data in Mexico to use it.
+Just ensure you’re able to access data in Mexico to use it (more on that later).

 Taxis are sometimes good options if Ubers aren’t available.
 But taxis can be a hassle for non-Spanish-speaking visitors.
 Many taxis throughout Mexico do not use the meter.
 So you must agree on a price before the ride begins.
 In highly touristic areas such as Cancun, some taxis may try to inflate prices or other devious tactics to rip you off.
 Dishonest taxi practices are far less common elsewhere in Mexico, but can still occur.

-41) Taxis Can Be Easiest When Arriving into Mexico’s Airports
+42) Taxis Can Be Easiest When Arriving at Mexico’s Airports

 It can be difficult to catch an Uber from the airport upon first arriving.
 Regulations may prevent Uber pick-up at some airport locations, although this is improving.
 But you still may encounter a delay in being picked up or confusion on the exact meeting point at the unfamiliar airport you’ve just arrived at.